cdirectory/SETDirectory/index.md

-## Welcome to a simple directory of Startup,Entrepreneurship, and Tech wechat groups
+## Welcome to a simple directory of Startup, Entrepreneurship, and Tech Wechat groups in Beijing

 We have compiled a list of Wechat groups that are related to the startup, entrepreneurship and tech communities in Beijing.